Faithfully (song): Lyrics and composition

 The song was written by Journey keyboard player Jonathan Cain.
 He began writing the song with only the lyrics "highway run into the midnight sun" on a paper napkin while on a tour bus headed to Saratoga Springs, New York.
 The next day, he completed the song in full in only a half-hour.
-Cain connected the song's quick genesis to his Christian faith: "I'd never had a song come to me so quickly [...] it was anointed, supernatural."
+Decades later, Cain connected the song's quick genesis to his Christian faith: "I'd never had a song come to me so quickly [...] it was anointed, supernatural."
 Neal Schon also commented on the song's inception: "[Cain] told me he got the melody out of a dream.
 I wish something like that would happen to me."
 Cain finished composing the song on a backstage grand piano at the Saratoga Performing Arts Center, where the band performed it for the first time.
 According to the liner notes in Journey's Time3 compilation, Cain paid tribute to road manager Pat Morrow and stage manager Benny Collins when he wrote "we all need the clowns to make us smile."
 He characterized the song as a "road song," remarking, "You know I'm being a good dog out here — don't worry about it."

 "Faithfully" is written in the key of B major with a tempo of 65 beats per minute in common time.
 The song follows a chord progression of B – Gm – F# – E, and the vocals span from G_{4} to B_{5}.
-The song describes the relationship of a "music man" with his lover.
-The difficulties of raising and maintaining a family and staying faithful while touring are brought up.
+The song describes the relationship of a "music man" with his wife, and the difficulties of raising and maintaining a family and staying faithful to his wife while touring.
 However, he suggests that he gets the "joy of rediscovering" her, and insists "I'm forever yours...
 Faithfully."
 Cain wrote this song about the difficulty of being a married man as well as a touring musician.
 Soon after the song's release, he and his wife divorced.
 Like "Rosanna" by Toto, "Faithfully" contains lyrics delivered by the lead singer but written by another member of the band, which led many fans to believe Steve Perry wrote the song about a particular woman.

 Music video

-The music video featured a then-unique "life on tour" theme parallel to the song's lyrics, showing the band's performances in different venues and their travels around the USA.
+The music video did not pioneer, but did popularize, a then-unique "life on tour" theme parallel to the song's lyrics, showing the band's performances in different venues and their travels around the country.
 Steve Perry can be seen shaving his short-lived but talked-about moustache in the video.
 This video utilized footage from the documentary video Journey: Frontiers and Beyond narrated by John Facenda, voice of NFL Films, shortly before his death in 1984.
-The concept of the "road video" was later used by several other bands and artists, including Bon Jovi, Guns N' Roses, Genesis, Mötley Crüe, Poison and Richard Marx, while previously being utilized by Paul McCartney and Wings in the music video for "Silly Love Songs".
+The "road video" concept was later used by several other bands and artists, including Bon Jovi, Guns N' Roses, Genesis, Mötley Crüe, Poison and Richard Marx.
+(The first such "road video" is believed to be "Silly Love Songs" by Paul McCartney and Wings in 1976, but it rarely, if ever, appeared on MTV.)